After canceled flight, Ben Zobrist drives over 350 miles to make autograph event in rural Illinois

 Afterwards, he had pizza with his brother at Monical’s and headed out of town.

-Brown said his game-winning World Series hit had an affect on the names of young Hoopeston residents.
+Brown said his game-winning World Series hit had an effect on the names of young Hoopeston residents.

 “There’s lots of kids named after him,” Brown said.
 “Lots of Bens, little girls named Zoey.”